 There are several ways that you can get involved in invasive plant control.
-Most importantly, educate yourself about plants and solutions, report (1-866-449-3337) invasive plants found in your community and area, and participate in our Landowner Weed Removal Rebate Program.
+Most importantly, educate yourself about plants and solutions, report invasive plants found in your community and area (dial 1-866-449-3337) or download the Report Invasives app available for smart phones (iOS and ANdroid)and participate in our Landowner Weed Removal Rebate Program.

 You can ...

 - Report infestations to weed control organizations.
 Report Weeds

 - Become a NWIPC Member by subscribing to our newsletter

 - Participate in Community Weed Pulls and other Funded Projects

 - Participate in the NWIPC’s Landowner Weed Removal Rebate Program

 - Prevent infesting new areas - remove weeds and their seeds from equipment, vehicle undercarriages, clothing, livestock and pets prior to leaving an infested area